barracksiot/javascript-client/README.md

 Once you have the response from checkUpdate, you'll be able to download file for all packages that are available for the device (packages that are in the ```available```, and ```changed``` lists of the response).

-You have two choices to download the files, both method are showed in the following example.
+As showed in the following example, you can
-First method is to use the download function from the packages object directly.
+* Use the download function from the packages object directly.
-Second one is to use the barracks.donwloadPackage() method.
+* Use the barracks.donwloadPackage() method.

 ```js
 var packages = [